 Personal watercrafts appeal to the experienced boater, but also to the younger, less-experienced crowd.
 Popular PWC models on the market include Jet Ski, WaveRunner, and Sea-Doo.

 Some of the newer PWC models have three times more horsepower than original Jet Skis and can reach 60 miles per hour.

 Getting good coverage, particularly for medical expenses and liability costs, is critical.
-Be sure to talk with an independent insurance agent in the Trusted Choice® network about the coverage you need.
-Make sure you’re covered for everything from hospitalizations to major liability claims.
+You'll want to work with an independent insurance agent to find the coverage you need.
+They can help you make sure you’re covered for everything from hospitalizations to major liability claims.

 Top 3 Causes of PWC Accidents

 - Operator error

 Operator error accounts for 90 percent of accidents with personal watercrafts.
 When you think about the number of speed boats, water skiers and other water enthusiasts on the water at any given time, it is not surprising to know that a lack of attention or skill can lead to errors and accidents.